sord-dev/RecipeAI-POC/README.md

 ## Things of note

-- GPT word limit is said to be around 500 words/4000~ characters.
-The prefix/init to establish mutual understanding is around 120 words/891 characters.
+- GPT word limit is said to be around **500 words/4000~ characters**.
+The prefix/init to establish mutual understanding is around **120 words/891 characters**.
 - If GPT stops output due to overly complex input, we have no way of stopping it

 ## Tech used currently